Welcome to Logan County 211

 What is 211?

 211 is a simple, easy-to-remember number to call when you need non-emergency help or access to human services.
-It is a free, 24-hour confidential service so you get the help you need when you need it.
+It is a free, 24/7, confidential service — so you get the help you need when you need it.
 When you dial 211, your call will be answered by the local information & referral agency, HelpLine.
+The 211 network in the United States responds to more than 19 million requests for help every year.

 How Did 211 Get Started?